Łańcut Synagogue

-The synagogue was renovated in the mid-20th century, and underwent renovations in the years 1983-1990.
+History

+The synagogue was built in 1761, on the site of an earlier wooden synagogue which was destroyed by fire in 1733.
+Its construction was financed by Prince Stanisław Lubomirski.
+It was renovated in 1896 and 1910.
+In September 1939, the building was set on fire by the invading German Army, however, the building was saved from total destruction by Count Alfred Antoni Potocki and converted into a granary.
+After the war, the synagogue came into the ownership of the local council, and was occasionally used as an exhibition space.
+It became a Judaica museum in 1981.
+The building was superficially renovated in the 1960s, and again more thoroughly from 1983-1990.

 Architecture

 The synagogue is a simple Baroque, masonry building with a vestibule and side room, main hall and a women's balcony above the vestibule reached by an exterior staircase.
 The windows of the main hall are unusually large for a Polish synagogue; Krinsky believes that this may reflect the security of the Jews in Łańcut, who lived under the protection of the landowning family.
 The synagogue is built with eight, barrel-vaulted bays around a central Bimah, the four, massive, masonry pillars of which support the ceiling and roof.
 Painted, decorative plasterwork adorns the pillar capitals, ceiling, and walls.
 The floor in the restored building is made of concrete.
 The walls are decorated reproductions of the pre-war paintings.
+The original paintings were created in the 18th century, with more being added around 1900.
 They feature traditional Jewish subjects, such as Noah and the Ark, symbols of the Zodiac, and images of musical instruments mentioned in the Book of Psalms.